BonoboPLC/lojjo_wiki/administration/games.md

 ![Scheduler Basic](/uploads/scheduler-basic.png "Scheduler Basic")

-> **Usage Note:** If you are updating a schedule for a Game Template, which already has an open Game Instance, you must "Reload" the game for the changes to take place.
+> **Usage Note:** If you are updating a schedule for a Game Template, which already has an open Game Instance then you must "Reload" the game for the changes to take place.
 {.is-success}

 ### Start Time